rapidsai/raft/docs/source/raft_ann_benchmarks.md

 billion-scale dataset has been downloaded.
 To download billion-scale datasets, visit [big-ann-benchmarks](http://big-ann-benchmarks.com/neurips21.html)

 We also provide a new dataset called `wiki-all` containing 88 million 768-dimensional vectors.
-This dataset is meant for benchmarking a realistic RAG/LLM embedding size at scale.
+This dataset is meant for benchmarking a realistic retrieval-augmented generation (RAG)/LLM embedding size at scale.
 It also contains 1M and 10M vector subsets for smaller-scale experiments.
 See our [Wiki-all Dataset Guide](https://docs.rapids.ai/api/raft/nightly/wiki_all_dataset/) for more information and to download the dataset.

 The steps below demonstrate how to download, install, and run benchmarks on a subset of 100M vectors from the Yandex Deep-1B dataset.
 Please note that datasets of this scale are recommended for GPUs with larger amounts of memory, such as the A100 or H100.
 ```bash